Writing

 You can reach me directly at smorgan@ordiant.com.

-Most founders and families who’ve built a business over decades feel that same tension.
-They can’t walk away, but they can’t keep going the same way.
-We built OGP for them.
+Most founders and families who’ve built a business over the decades feel that same tension.
+They can't walk away, but can't keep going the same way.
+That's who OGP was built for.

 Back To Value Creation